The-Marcy-Lab-School-Assignments/swe-sr-6-1-AthenaC/README.md

 In your response, explain what a Stack/Queue is and why it would be best for this use case.
 Make sure that your response includes the terms LIFO or FIFO.

 ### Response 2
+I would use a stack, a linear data structure ordered by last-in, first-out to implement this "back" button functionality.
+Since a stack's functions for adding (`push`) and removing (`pop`) elements both do so to its "top", the user's initial webpage, at the "top" can be popped, making way for their previously visited webpage to now be at the "top" of their browser's stack.
+While a queue is also a linear, sequential data structure, it is based on first-in, first-out, such that the methods for adding and removing elements do not affect the same ends of the queue: while `enqueue` adds to its end, `dequeue` removes from the front.
+This means that queues cannot as straightforwardly remove elements in the same order they were added.
+Given how queues' methods affect different ends, accessing the most recent, previous tab would require the removal or dequeuing of all other tabs, preventing further access to past history.

 ## Prompt 3